-From October 2018 there will be some important changes to the rubbish and recycling collection service for residents living in houses, small blocks of purpose-built flats and converted flats.
+From October 2018 there will be important changes to the recycling and rubbish collection service for residents living in houses, small blocks of purpose-built flats and converted flats.

 The changes will include:

 - Recycling collected on an alternate weekly basis: paper and card one week (from a new wheelie bin); plastics, glass, cans and cartons the next (from existing recycling boxes).

 - Household batteries collected for recycling every week.

 - Rubbish (non-recyclable waste) collected every two weeks from a new wheelie bin.

 - A different collection day for around three-quarters of households.

 Your new collection day will be printed on the information pack attached to one of your new wheelie bins, when it is delivered in August or September.

 Food waste will still be collected every week.
 Continue using your food waste recycling service.
 If your kitchen caddy or food waste bin are missing or damaged, you will need to

 order a replacement.